dksakkos/illumination_augmentation/README.md

 This repository contains the Keras code used in the paper [Illumination-Based Data Augmentation for Robust Background Subtraction](https://ieeexplore.ieee.org/document/8982527), which received the **Best paper award** at [**SKIMA 2019**](http://skimanetwork.info/) which was held from 26 to 28 August 2019 in Island of Ulkulhas, Maldives.

+An extension of this work was published at the **Journal of Enterprise Information Management** as [Image editing-based data augmentation for illumination-insensitive background subtraction](https://www.emerald.com/insight/content/doi/10.1108/JEIM-02-2020-0042/full/html).

 # SABS dataset
 The dataset used in this study was developed by [Stuttgart University](https://www.vis.uni-stuttgart.de/forschung/visual-analytics/visuelle-analyse-videostroeme/stuttgart_artificial_background_subtraction_dataset/).